Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Shotgun and shotgun shells

 On a shotgun, the ranges you’ll use it at are limited.
-Therefore, the best distances to sight your red dot are 20-100 yards, depending on the ammo type.
+Therefore, the best distances to sight your red dot scope are 20-100 yards, depending on the ammo type.

 Buckshot should be used at closer distances, while you should use slugs from a distance.